 Treasurer: Anita Oppong, Chemistry

 I was introduced to GAU in my first year and I got curious about what they stood for.
 I didn't know the depth of their importance until I really got involved.
-I was elected for member at large but had to step in for the Treasurer.
+I was elected for member at large but had to step in for the Treasurer last year.
 I was super excited because this was an opportunity for me to know how our dues are utilized since I get people asking me such questions.
 This year I got elected to continue the awesome duty as treasurer.

 It was an incredible year last year and I know this year will be too.
-As Treasurer, I will be responsible for bank account management, Grant Fund administration, managing our resources, and ensuring with the help of our executive director, Danielle Dirocco, that the Union runs smoothly financially and logistically.
+As Treasurer, I am responsible for bank account management, Grant Fund administration, managing our resources, and ensuring with the help of our executive director, Danielle Dirocco, that the Union runs smoothly financially and logistically.

 I know GAU will serve you well this year and in the years to come because we are dedicated to our members.
 United we stand, divided we fall.
 We need YOU to make GAU work!

 Grievance Chair: John Barrett, Department of History

 I am a MA student and Teaching Assistant in the History department here at URI.
 Broadly, I am interested in American political history with a special interest in Labor politics.
 Since reading The Grapes of Wrath in High School, I have been a passionate believer in the power of organized workers to build a better future.